briangershon/sunrise-arduino-iot-cloud/README.md

 `heroku login`

-Clone repo then run `heroku git:remote -a sunrise-arduino-iot-cloud` to deploy to Heroku.
+Clone repo then run `heroku git:remote -a sunrise-arduino-iot-cloud` to setup remote to Heroku for deploying.

 ## Running Locally